 Maps of the Squaw Peak Trail often label the Kolob Basin Overlook, as well as Horse Mountain and Buckley Mountain.
 Horse Mountain isn’t much of a landmark as it doesn’t look anything like a mountain and only raises a few hundred feet above the overlook of Kolob Basin.
 The little bump 389 m (1276 ft) WxNW (289°) of the overlook is Horse Mountain.
 In comparison, from the parking spot one can clearly see and recognize the two peaks of Buckley Mountain as well as the saddle between them.

 From the parking spot, simply route find to the peaks.

 Buckley Mountain is located in the Unita National Forest and as such one may camp pretty much anywhere.
 Use common sense and leave a reasonable distance between camp spots and water sources.

 The saddle between the peaks.
 To ascend, route find up this saddle.

 Looking at the North Peak from the South Peak.
 Simply follow the ridge north then west from South Peak to North Peak.

 There are no defined trails that lead to the peaks of Buckley Mountain.
-Before attempting it, please familiarize yourself with the topographic maps of the area.
+Before attempting it, please familiarize yourself with the topographic maps

 The quickest and shortest ascent is via the east facing side of the mountain, up to the saddle (8800 ft) between the peaks and from there to the peak (or peaks) of choice.
 See “getting there” section to learn how to access the east side.